ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 * ansible.builtin.raw

     The raw module, by design, ignores all remote environment settings.
 Running against UNIX Systems Services as a managed nodes requires some base configurations.
-    One trick to pass in the bare minimal environment variables is to chain export statements before the desired command.
+    One trick to use this module with UNIX Systems Services is to pass in the bare minimal environment variables as a chain of export statements before the desired command.

     .. code-block:: yaml